 Keith Pattinson FRICS qualified as a Chartered Surveyor before becoming and estate agent and our Survey Department has been established for nearly forty years.

 Today we have a team of specialist surveyors who are all Members of the Royal Institute of Chartered Surveyors (RICS) and all have a minimum of 10 years' experience of providing surveying services throughout the North East of England on both residential or commercial property.
-Barry Knox, Head of Survey has over twenty years of experience.
+Ray McIntosh Head of Survey has over thirty years of experience.
 Our surveyors are supported by an efficient team of administrators to ensure rapid delivery of a quality service.

 Why should I have a survey?